-Who wins Week 7 Big Ten football games?
-Jump inside to pick your winners and get BTN.com senior writer Tom Dienhart's score predictions.
+Who wins 2017-18 Big Ten football bowl games?
+Pick your eight winner, plus get BTN.com senior writer Tom Dienhart's score predictions, inside.

 The Associated Press released its 2017 All-Big Ten team Wednesday afternoon, and Penn State RB Saquon Barkley and Iowa LB Josey Jewell highlight the honorees.

 The bowl matchups are set.
 Eight Big Ten teams will be bowling, including three in New Year's Six Games (Cotton: Ohio State vs. USC; Orange: Wisconsin vs. Miami; Fiesta: Penn State vs. Washington).